ACCESS

 Plan Your Visit to Japan

-It is important to note that the following information is intended for visitors coming through Kyoto Station on enroute to Nagano and Central Japan.
+It is important to note that the following information is intended for visitors coming through Kyoto Station enroute to Nagano and Central Japan.
 It only touches the surface of everything we could cover about the station and does not include detailed information about train lines running to other regions, but for visitors heading to and from our home region of Central Japan, we hope it assists in making your transfer there, as easy and smooth as possible.

 kyoto-station